-I finished my Interior Design course a year ago and ever since my every activity has involved hunting for jobs and gaining the experience -that magical creature everyone is looking for, but not so keen on giving, sharing, you know…
+I finished my Interior Design course a year ago and ever since my every activity has involved hunting for jobs and gaining the experience – that magical thing everyone is looking for, but not so keen on giving, sharing, you know…

-After the recent interview where i was nicely pointed out how unfortunately sad and poor my current portfolio is, i decided that it is about time to change that.
+After a recent interview where i was nicely pointed out how unfortunately sad and poor my current portfolio is, i decided that it is about time to change that.

 That involved going through a hell of a lot of old uni materials.
 (Good thing i’m a hoarder…i keep everything that is possible of keeping)